How to Create a WooCommerce Checklist for Products

 If you have a lot of products on your WooCommerce site, it can be difficult to create consistent, high-quality product pages.
 With a lot of settings, its easy to forget something.

-To make sure that all your WooCommerce pages meet your standards, we recommend the PublishPress plugin with the WooCommerce Checklist addon.
+To make sure that all your WooCommerce pages meet your standards, we recommend the PublishPress Checklists plugin.

-- The WooCommerce Checklist doesn’t appear on WooCommerce by default.
+- The checklist doesn’t appear on WooCommerce by default.
 You need to select the “Products” post type for use with the Checklist:

 - Check the “Product” post type box.

 - You can now choose all of your requirements for each WooCommerce product.
 You can choose the number of categories, tags, and words.
 You can decide which boxes people need to check.

 - Disabled: Ignore this requirement entirely.

 - Show a sidebar message (default): This simply shows the recommendation in the sidebar when writing a WordPress post.